Anatomical terminology: Abdomen

-Quadrants
+Abdominal quadrants

 The abdomen may be divided into four quadrants, more commonly used in medicine, subdivides the cavity with one horizontal and one vertical line that intersect at the patient's umbilicus (navel).
 The right upper quadrant (RUQ) includes the lower right ribs, right side of the liver, and right side of the transverse colon.
 The left upper quadrant (LUQ) includes the lower left ribs, stomach, spleen, and upper left area of the transverse colon.
 The right lower quadrant (RLQ) includes the right half of the small intestines, ascending colon, right pelvic bone and upper right area of the bladder.
 The left lower quadrant (LLQ) contains the left half of the small intestine and left pelvic bone.

-Regions
+Abdominal regions

-The more detailed regional approach subdivides the cavity into nine regions, with two vertical and two horizontal lines drawn according to landmark structures.
+The more detailed regional approach subdivides the cavity into nine regions, with two vertical and two horizontal anatomical lines drawn according to landmark structures.
 The vertical; or midclavicular lines, are drawn as if dropped from the midpoint of each clavicle.
 The superior horizontal line is the subcostal line, drawn immediately inferior to the ribs.
 The inferior horizontal line is called the intertubercular line, and is to cross the iliac tubercles, found at the superior aspect of the pelvis.

 The upper right square is the right hypochondriac region and contains the base of the right ribs.
 The upper left square is the left hypochondriac region and contains the base of the left ribs.
 The epigastric region is the upper central square and contains the bottom edge of the liver as well as the upper areas of the stomach.
 The diaphragm curves like an upside down U over these three regions.

 The central right region is called the right lumbar region and contains the ascending colon and the right edge of the small intestines.
-The central square contains the transverse colon and the upper regions of the small intestines.
+The umbilical region is central square and contains the transverse colon and the upper regions of the small intestines.
 The left lumbar region contains the left edge of the transverse colon and the left edge of the small intestine.

 The lower right square is the right iliac region and contains the right pelvic bones and the ascending colon.
 The lower left square is the left iliac region and contains the left pelvic bone and the lower left regions of the small intestine.
-The lower central square contains the bottom of the pubic bones, upper regions of the bladder and the lower region of the small intestine.
+The hypogastric region is the lower central square and contains the bottom of the pubic bones, upper regions of the bladder and the lower region of the small intestine.

 Standard terms

 When anatomists refer to the right and left of the body, it is in reference to the right and left of the subject, not the right and left of the observer.
 When observing a body in the anatomical position, the left of the body is on the observer's right, and vice versa.
 These standardized terms avoid confusion.
 Examples of terms include: